Ocular Installation Guide

 Installation via Helm

-NOTE: Ocular container images support both Linux amd64
+NOTE: Ocular container images support Linux amd64, arm64, s390x, and ppc64le.

 Please raise an issue if you require support for another.